Skip To Content

-Maps help you gain a better understanding of data by presenting significant information geographically.
+Maps help you understand data by presenting significant information geographically.
 ArcGIS for SharePoint includes style tools that allow you to choose which information to emphasize and how to present that information in a variety of compelling ways.
 This feature not only improves the visual appeal of the map but helps to effectively communicate the nature and significance of the data.

 Each of your style decisions can make your map easier to understand and more interesting to an audience.
 However, mapmaking is flexible; you can make many equally valid decisions in the absence of a single best style option.